This is a play, in one act. (We didn’t make this up. It really happened. Really.)

 What is a Brochure Website?

-When we started 2C, in the mid 1990’s, a simple web presence was all you could hope for.
-And, yes, it was very cutting-edge, back then, to be the first on the block to have one.
+When we started 2C, in the mid 1990’s, a brochure website was all you there was.
+It was very cutting-edge, back then, to be the first on the block to have one.
 It made a sharp impression, due to its rarity.
 This is when this terminology and idea became prevalent.
-In fact, I cold-called, door-to-door, drumming up sales for brochure websites, knowing that people didn’t even know they needed a website.
-Something was better than nothing, right?
+In fact, I cold-called, door-to-door, drumming up sales for brochure websites, and the first companies to have one, were considered very forward-thinking.

 Here is the way one website (that looks straight out of the 90’s) describes a brochure type website.